 Bringing Nature Into Your Home

-Similarly, being able to view scenes of nature like trees and other greenery from your windows is shown to improve your ability to focus.
+Similarly, scenes of nature like trees and other greenery from your windows can also improve your ability to focus.

 Whenever possible, utilize natural light throughout your home to improve your state of mind and increase productivity.
-If you live in an urban setting, try adding potted plants to your room or creating a windowsill garden to mimic the affects of the great outdoors.
+If you live in an urban setting, try adding potted plants to your room.
+Or recreate the affects of the great outdoors with a windowsill garden.

 Let Our Designers Help Improve Your Mood

 If you need help finding the ideal furniture for your home in Atlanta, Georgia, visit the Custom Design Order Center at Woodstock Furniture & Mattress Outlet.
-There, you’ll find highly experienced and talented design consultants who can work with you to choose the perfect furniture for any room in your home.
+You’ll find highly experienced and talented design consultants who can help with choosing the perfect furniture for any room in your home.

-Whether you’re moving into a new house and are looking to get off on the right foot, or you’re just ready to make a change and redecorate one or two rooms in your place, we’re glad to provide assistance.
+Whether you’re moving into a new house, or just ready to make a change and redecorate one or two rooms in your home, we’re glad to provide assistance.
 Stop by our furniture showrooms in Acworth or Dallas, GA to find the perfect fit for your home.